LPD-EPFL/Garfield/tensorflow_impl/README.md

 ```

-## Useuful practical general notes
+## Useful practical general notes

 1. The repo should be cloned on all nodes contributing to the experiment.

 2. The bash scripts (`run.sh`) require **password-less** ssh access among machines contributing to the distributed setup.

-3. `run.sh` first runs the configuration file generator and then start the processes on the different machines.
+3. `run.sh` first runs the configuration file generator and then starts the processes on the different machines.
 The distributed setup is assumed to share the file system.

 4. Our experiments so far are all done on [Grid5000](https://www.grid5000.fr).
-The GPU-based experiments are held on the *Lille* site.
+The GPU-based experiments are held on the _Lille_ site.

 ## Requirements